A successful start with intrinsic safety

 Verification of intrinsic safety

 Intrinsically safe circuits require verification and documentation of their intrinsic safety in accordance with the installation regulations set out in DIN EN 60079-14.
 In contrast to other types of protection, intrinsic safety must always consider the entire electrical circuit, as well as the combination of current and voltage sources, consumers and connecting cables.
 Initially, therefore, the output values of the source must be determined and compared with the input parameters of the consumer.
-The values for the maximum voltage, current and power must be within the input parameters for the consumer.
-Additionally, the energy stores – including those of the cable – must be taken into account, as these can store enough energy to generate sparks capable of ignition when opening or closing the electrical circuit.
-This also involves adhering to limiting values.
+The values for maximum voltage, current and power (U0, I0, P0) must be less than or equal to the input parameters of the consumer (Ui, Li, Pi).
+In a second step, the energy stores – including those of the cable – must be considered, since these could store amounts of energy that could generate ignitable sparks when the circuit is closed or opened.
+There are also limit values to be considered here.

 Since the field devices, such as sensors and actuators, are typically connected to a control room, error events like an overvoltage in the non-hazardous area or a short-circuit current can have an impact on the explosion protection in the plant area.
 To ensure that the connection between these two areas is safe, a failsafe boundary, for instance a galvanic isolator or Zener barrier, is used.